3-Hydroxybenzoic acid

 3-Hydroxybenzoic acid is a monohydroxybenzoic acid.

 Preparation

 3-Hydroxybenzoic acid can be obtained by the alkali fusion of 3-sulfobenzoic acid between 210 – 220°C.

 Natural occurrence

-3-Hydroxybenzoic acid is a component of castoreum, the exudate from the castor sacs of the mature North American beaver (Castor canadensis) and the European beaver (Castor fiber), used in perfumery.
+3-Hydroxybenzoic acid is a component of castoreum, the exudate from the castor sacs of the mature North American beaver (Castor canadensis) and the European beaver (Castor fiber), which is used in perfumery.

-It can also be formed by a Pseudomonas species from 3-Chlorobenzoic acid.
+It can also be formed by a Pseudomonas species from 3-chlorobenzoic acid.

-3-Hydroxybenzoic Acid can be found in the pineapple fruit as well.
+3-Hydroxybenzoic acid can be found in the pineapple fruit as well.

+Applications

+A couple of uses of 3-hydroxybenzoic acid are in the synthesis of acifluorfen & oxybuprocaine.